openstack/keystone/doc/source/install/keystone-install-obs.rst

    .. end

-2. Configure the administrative account
+2. Configure the administrative account by setting the proper environmental variables:

    .. code-block:: console